Harmful Effects of Smoking During Pregnancy and How to Stop

 Effects of Smoking on a Baby

-Smoking increases the risks of prenatal issues, complicated birth, and a number of peripartum and newborn health issues.
-Risks include 3,4,5 :
+Smoking increases the risks of prenatal issues, complicated births, and a number of peripartum and newborn health issues.
+Risks include:3,4,5

 - Premature birth.

 - Ectopic pregnancy.

 - Placental abruption.

 When babies are born too early, they are deprived of the safe environment and regular developmental duration that they would have otherwise experienced in the womb.
 The earlier a baby is born, the greater the chances are that they will experience health issues.
 In some cases, premature birth can result in infant death.

 - Cerebral palsy.